I’m sick of talking about ADHD and clutter.

 We spend hours on Pinterest, and we watch Marie Kondo on Netflix.
 You probably subscribe to at least three organizing blogs, and you participate in a few Facebook groups for organizing as well.

 See, I know you because I AM you.

 ADHD and clutter go together, and I think I know why.

 Most of us struggle with some type of executive function deficits.

-Our minds are very busy, cluttered with thoughts as a matter of fact.
+Our minds are very busy, cluttered with thoughts about what we are doing, or what we think we should be doing.
 And that is where the problem starts.

 Clutter exists in the mind as well as the environment.